Thomas Jefferson High School for Science and Technology: TJ3Sat and TJREVERB projects

 The Systems Engineering Course designed and built a CubeSat which was launched on November 19, 2013, from Wallops Flight Facility in Virginia.
 Orbital Sciences Corporation donated the CubeSat Kit to the school on December 6, 2006, and provided the launch for the satellite.
 After a successful launch at 8:15PM EST, TJ3SAT became the first satellite launched into space that was built by high school students.
 The launched satellite contained a 4-watt transmitter operating on amateur radio frequencies, and a text-to-speech module to allow it to broadcast ASCII-encoded messages sent to it from Jefferson.

 TJREVERB, a 2U CubeSat, is the school's second CubeSat mission.
-After a 6-year period of planning, building, and testing from 2016 to 2022 that was interrupted by the COVID-19 pandemic, REVERB was launched aboard SpaceX's CRS-26 on November 26, 2022, at 2:20PM EST. REVERB was deployed from the International Space Station on December 29, 2022 via Nanoracks.
+After a 6-year period of planning, building, and testing from 2016 to 2022 that was interrupted by the COVID-19 pandemic, REVERB was launched aboard SpaceX's CRS-26 on November 26, 2022, at 2:20PM EST. REVERB was deployed from the International Space Station on December 29, 2022, via Nanoracks.
 The satellite is being located through crowdsourcing, with help from AMSAT.
 It will test the Iridium satellite radio and connect to the students' ground station through email.

 Computer Systems Lab

 The school's computer systems lab is one of the few high school computing facilities with a supercomputer.
 In 1988, a team from the school won an ETA-10P supercomputer in the SuperQuest competition, a national science competition for high school students.
 The ETA-10P was damaged by a roof leak in the 1990s.
-Cray Inc. donated a new SV1 supercomputer, known as Seymour, to the school on December 4, 2002, which is on display as of 2021.
+Cray Inc. donated a new SV1 supercomputer, known as Seymour, to the school on December 4, 2002, which is on display as of 2024.

 The lab also supported a number of Sun Microsystems thin clients for use by students enrolled in AP Computer Science.
 In 2008, the school received a grant from Sun Microsystems for $388,048, which was student-written.
 The Syslab was given 7 Sun workstations, 12 Sun servers, and 145 Sun Rays for distribution throughout the school.
 These were placed in the existing AP Computer Science Lab and the science classrooms, support backend services, and serve as kiosks placed around the school for guests, students, and faculty.
 However, the Sun Rays were taken out of the AP Computer Science Lab due to teachers' objections.
 By 2014, the Sun Ray clients were decommissioned, and replaced with Linux-based thin clients running LTSP.

-Since 2000, students have built and maintained an Intranet application used to give students access to school resources remotely, and to manage the Eighth Period program.
-Three iterations of the application have been developed: the original system, built in 2000 as an early PHP application; Intranet2, known as Iodine, which used object-oriented PHP; and Ion, written in Python using the Django web framework.